chayleaf/notnft/README.md

 - Q: Is this limited in any way?
-- A: I fully support the current JSON specification, but the nftables DSL has a different feature set compared to the JSON API (some features are only preset in the former, some only in the latter, at least according to the spec).
+- A: I fully support the current JSON specification, but the nftables DSL has a different feature set compared to the JSON API (some features are only present in the former, some only in the latter, at least according to the spec).
 I might add a compiler to .nft files some day.
 - Q: Why the name?